Johann Joseph Gassner

 Johann Joseph Gassner (22 August 1727 in Braz, near Bludenz, Vorarlberg – 1779 Pondorf, now part of Winklarn, Bavaria) was a noted exorcist.

 While a Catholic priest at Klösterle he gained a wide celebrity by professing to "cast out devils" and to work cures on the sick by means simply of prayer; he was attacked as an impostor, but the bishop of Regensburg, who believed in his honesty, bestowed upon him the cure of Pondorf.

-Gassner's methods have been linked to a special form of hypnotic training.
-He has been described as a predecessor of modern hypnosis.
+Gassner's methods have been linked to a special form of hypnotic training by Burkhard Peter, who has described them as a predecessor of modern hypnosis.
 Henri Ellenberger, in his "Discovery of the Unconscious", placed the dispute between Gassner and Franz Anton Mesmer at the center of modern psychotherapy.